sheltah22/compiler/README.md

     + Sequencing operator: returns the value of the last expression (ex. `x := 10; !x` returns 10)
     + While loop: (ex. `while (!x < 2) do x := !x + 1 end !x`)

+#### Other Features
+ - Static typechecking

+#### Known bugs/things to be changed
+- Multi-parameter functions can only be built with nested higher-order functions
+- Must use parenthesis when calling a function with multiple parameters: `(f x) y`

+#### Future work
+- Implement a simple type inference system
+- Add user-defined types + polymorphism with ML typechecking
+- Add pattern matching
+- Improve syntax for defining functions

 ## Building and Testing
 ### Setup Instructions